On Margins and Derandomisation in PAC-Bayes

 \section{Abstract}

-We develop a framework for derandomising PAC-Bayesian generalisation bounds achieving a margin on training data, relating this process to the concentration-of-measure phenomenon.
-We apply these tools to linear prediction, single-hidden-layer neural networks with an unusual \(\erf\) activation function, and deep ReLU networks, obtaining new bounds.
-The approach is also extended to the idea of ``partial-derandomisation'' where only some layers are derandomised and the others are stochastic.
-This allows empirical evaluation of single-hidden-layer networks on more complex datasets, and helps bridge the gap between generalisation bounds for non-stochastic deep networks and those for randomised deep networks as generally examined in PAC-Bayes.
+We give a general recipe for derandomising PAC-Bayesian bounds using margins, with the critical ingredient being that our randomised predictions concentrate around some value.
+The tools we develop straightforwardly lead to margin bounds for various classifiers, including linear prediction---a class that includes boosting and the support vector machine---single-hidden-layer neural networks with an unusual \(\erf\) activation function, and deep ReLU networks.
+Further, we extend to partially-derandomised predictors where only some of the randomness is removed, letting us extend bounds to cases where the concentration properties of our predictors are otherwise poor.

-\section{Introduction}
+\section{INTRODUCTION}